Ñancahuazú Guerrilla: Guerrilla operations

-By mid-1967, Guevara's men became fugitives, hunted down by Bolivian special forces and their American advisers.
+By mid-1967, Guevara's men became fugitives, hunted down by Bolivian special forces and their American advisors.
 In the last few months of the venture, Guevara wrote in his diary that: "Talking to these peasants is like talking to statues.
 They do not give us any help.
 Worse still, many of them are turning into informants."
 The guerrillas suffered heavy losses in a series of clashes with the Bolivian Army.
 Constantly on the move and facing shortages of food, medicine, and equipment, Guevara's guerrillas were worn down and several desertions occurred.
 Units of the Bolivian Army's 4th and 8th Divisions cordoned off the general area where Guevara was operating, gradually encircling the guerrillas.
 The rough terrain of canyons, rolling hills with deep thorn-infested ravines, and thick vegetation hampered the army's search for the guerrillas, all the while the guerrillas kept moving, trying to find a way to escape from the encirclement.

-On 31 August 1967, a small group of the guerrillas, totaling eight men as well as Tamara Bunke, were ambushed and killed by Bolivian soldiers as they attempted to cross the Rio Grande in Bolivia.
+On 31 August 1967, a small group of the guerrillas, totaling eight men as well as Bunke, were ambushed and killed by Bolivian soldiers as they attempted to cross the Rio Grande in Bolivia.
 On 26 September 1967, Guevara's band, which by then had been reduced to 22 guerrillas, entered the village of La Higuera, which they found almost deserted.
 There, Guevara discovered that the Bolivian authorities knew of his presence in the area when he found a telegram to the village mayor warning of the band's approach.
 As the guerrillas left the village, they fell into another Bolivian Army ambush and three more were killed.
 The guerrillas then fled two kilometers west into the rugged canyons of the area.
 Two more guerrillas deserted during the retreat.

 On 8 October 1967, the Bolivian Army's 2nd Ranger Battalion located Guevara's band.
 Most of the surviving guerrillas were surrounded and destroyed as a fighting force by the Bolivian Army Rangers.
 The fighting ended with Guevara's capture.
 Still, some guerrillas remained active across Bolivia during the rest of October and November 1967.
 Meanwhile, the Bolivian Army continued to hunt down the remaining guerrillas.
 In fighting that lasted from 8 to 14 October, the Bolivian Army Rangers killed 11 guerrillas for the loss of 9 killed and 4 wounded.
-Five other guerrillas deserted and escaped into Chile.
+Five other guerrillas - Daniel Alarcón Ramírez, Leonardo Tamayo Núñez, David Adriazola, Harry Villegas, and Inti Peredo - survived and escaped into Chile.